-Summer maymester enrollment is only a consideration for those students who are considered to be continuing their attendance at East Georgia State College.
-This option is not available for students whose high school graduation date is after Maymester begins.
+summer maymester enrollment is only a consideration for those students who are considered to be continuing their attendance at East Georgia State College.
+This option is not available for students whose high school graduation date is not prior to the beginning of maymester.
 Any student who graduates in May will be able to attend the regular summer semester that begins in June.